-The Coordinator of Disability Services provides reasonable accommodations for qualified students with disabilities.
+Disability Services coordinates the process by which qualified students with disabilities can request and receive reasonable accommodations.
 To become eligible for accommodations, a student must register with the office by providing recent documentation of their disability.
 Registered students are responsible for requesting accommodations each semester.

 A reasonable accommodation is a modification or adjustment to a course, program, or activity that enables a qualified student with a disability to obtain equal access.
 The accommodations provided are in response to a student’s perceived barrier to access.
 In other words, a student must, at a minimum, identify how their disability is preventing them from having access.
 Therefore, the services and accommodations provided are intended to reasonably remove a barrier.

 The office does not provide treatment or teach students how to minimize the impact of their disability.
 Instead, reasonable modifications are made to a course, program, or facility to allow the same access as experienced by students without disabilities.
 An accommodation is considered reasonable only if it does not significantly alter the essential components of a course or program.